telephonyresearch/python-opencnam/README.md

 be made valid.

+## API Authentication

+If you've got an account on [opencnam](http://www.opencnam.com "opencnam"), you can use your API credentials with python-opencnam.
+This will allow you to make an unlimited amount of API queries (since paid users have no limits).

+To specify your API credentials, just pass them into the ``Phone`` constructor, like so:

+    from opencnam import Phone

+    phone = Phone('+18182179229', api_user='username', api_key='blah')

+Assuming you've specifid both the ``api_user`` and ``api_key`` params, python-opencnam will use your credentials and you'll be running in no time!

 ## Limits

 The [opencnam](http://www.opencnam.com "opencnam") API we use as a backend limits you to no more than 60 requests per minute (using their free tier).
-When they release a paid API, you'll have the option of specifying API creds to make unlimited requests.

 ## Changelog